 Further on you will reach the Nabataean theatre.
 It is a gorgeous Roman Amphitheatre located behind the Treasury.
 Apparently, it was built when Petra lost bits of its independence and become a part of the Roman Empire.

-After the amphitheatre get yourself on the Al-Khubtha Trail to your right and check the Royal Tombs.
+After the amphitheater get yourself on the Al-Khubtha Trail to your right and check the Royal Tombs.
 I recommend going inside some of them.
-The stone pattern is made of different natural colours that are amazing and always unique.
+The stone pattern is made of different natural colors that are amazing and always unique.

 Don’t miss the temple of Dushares and the Great temple.
 Unfortunately, not much is left of these structures although it does give some understanding to the difference of how time and weather affected structures built of stone and those carved into rock.